Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 2: Right of Appeal

-Any person removed from the Executive Board may appeal this removal by submitting within thirty days, a written request of an appeal to the Executive Board.
+Any person removed from the Executive Board may appeal against this removal by submitting within thirty calendar days a written request for an appeal to the Executive Board.
 This appeal will be reviewed as a specific agenda item during the next scheduled meeting of the Membership.
-The appeal will be formally presented and a secret ballot of Members present (a quorum must be present) will be taken.
+The appeal will be formally presented, and a secret ballot of Members present (a quorum must be present) will be taken.
 A two-thirds (2/3) vote will be required to reinstate the Officer or Member of the Executive Board.

 Article VII: Meetings: Regular/Special of the Executive Board and Membership